You've got bachelor's related questions, we've got answers.

 The BAS degree requires 36 credits of general education.

-Students who have earned an A.S. degree will be required to complete what is left of the 36 general education credit hours not earned with their A.S. degree.
-These credits will be considered part of the 60 credits required for the BAS degree.
-You can review the EFSC general education requirements by checking the list of courses under the Associate in Arts degree: click here for that list.
+Students in the Organizational Management Bachelor of Applied Science specializations who have earned an A.S. degree will be required to complete what is left of the 36 general education credit hours not earned with their A.S. degree.
+These credits will be considered part of the 60 additional credits required for the Bachelor's degree.
+You can review the EFSC general education requirements by checking the list of courses under the Associate in Arts degree: click here for that A.A. list.

-Students who have earned an A.A. degree are admitted on a case-by-case basis and will need to take 21 credit hours of appropriate technical concentration courses.
-Technical concentration courses will be used as part of the total 60 credit hours required for the BAS degree.
+Organizational Management BAS students who have earned an A.A. degree will need to take 21 credit hours of appropriate technical concentration courses.
+Technical concentration courses will be used as part of the total 60 credit hours required for the Bachelor's degree.
 One strategy is to consider selecting a College Credit Certificate (CCC) program in a subject that corresponds with your post-BAS degree career goals.
 Click here to review the extensive list of CCC program choices.
-Work with a BAS advising specialist in making your choices.
+Work with a Bachelor Degree advisor in making your choices.

 NOTE: Both A.S. and A.A. degree holding students may need to take additional courses depending on the degree you have earned.

 Question 4: May I begin my BAS degree as a freshman or will I need to have an Associate's degree to begin the Bachelor's program?